Azasakhe/Netflix/Login-with-Authentication-key.md

 </p>
 </details>

+After generating the file you can use it to login to Netflix add-on on all your devices.

 #### Disclaimer
 All the Software, Script and source code available on GitHub are provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.
 The use of the software is done at your own discretion and risk with the agreement that you will be solely responsible for any damage resulting from such activities and you are solely responsible for adequate data protection.